Black-and-chestnut eagle: Ecology

 They overlap in range with several other large forest eagles, including other Spizaetus eagles, but few interactions have been reported and, as they often occur at slightly different altitudes than other neotropic forest eagles, the black-and-chestnut eagle is believed to be normally the top avian predator in its range.
 One exception is the similarly sized solitary eagle, which preliminary reports suggests mostly hunts snakes, whereas the black-and-chestnut eagle seems to prefer birds and small-to-mid-sized mammals, and the two species were observed flying near each other without aggression in southeastern Peru since prey partitioning appears to allow them to co-exist.
 One species seen to be aggressively displaced by the black-and-chestnut eagles here was the turkey vulture, possibly because they sometimes steal eggs from bird's nests.

 Habitat and status

-It is found humid montane forests, normally at elevations between 1800 to 2500 m, in the Andes from northern Argentina, through Bolivia, Peru, Ecuador, Colombia, to Venezuela, with isolated populations in the Venezuelan Coastal Range, Serranía del Perijá and Sierra Nevada de Santa Marta.
+It is found in humid montane forests, normally at elevations between 1800 to 2500 m, in the Andes from northern Argentina, through Bolivia, Peru, Ecuador, Colombia, to Venezuela, with isolated populations in the Venezuelan Coastal Range, Serranía del Perijá and Sierra Nevada de Santa Marta.
 It is generally local and rare.
 Widespread cutting of primary forest in foothills throughout the Andes is the primary cause of the precipitous decline of this species.
 Deforestation in the forests of the Andes is rampant as in much of the tropics.
 There may be only 370–1500 individuals of black-and-chestnut eagles left in the wild (and 250–999 mature individuals), fewer than previously thought.
 It is one of the most endangered birds of prey in the Americas.
-Further exacerbating the species' conservation issues are its continued persecution as a killer of domestic fowl.
+Further exacerbating the species' conservation issues are its continued persecution as a killer of domestic fowl.The black-and-chestnut eagles are a control species because they help to maintain the balance of ecosystems by hunting other animals for food(Nest Discovered in Argentina Reveals Potential Human–Predator Conflicts).